Last Updated on

 That being said, due to the physical mechanism of hard drives, they aren't damage-proof.
 That's why you should consider getting an external SSD if you think you'll drop it quite often.

 If the data you're about to store in an external drive is confidential by any means, it's better to look for a secure drive.
-There are many such drives which are compatible to software-based encryption solutions.
+There are many such drives which are compatible with software-based encryption solutions.

 Given that competition is already tough in the hard drives market, different companies try to implement new features to make people buy their products.

-Most of the time, these extra features include, WiFi access, better warranty, or faster interfaces.
+Most of the time, these extra features include WiFi access, better warranty, or faster interfaces.